Dean Martin

 Support www.hipchristmas.com!
 Shop at Amazon, Apple Music, and more...

 Dean Martin's Christmas music is satisfying in ways that his arguably more talented peers (including Frank Sinatra, Nat "King" Cole, and Johnny Mathis) did not manage to achieve.
 Why?
 Unlike those legendary crooners - who grew generally stuffy on their respective holiday platters - Dino got loose (pun intended).
-On Making Spirits Bright (1998) or the subsequent upgrade, Christmas With Dino (2004), Martin sounds like he's having fun - more full of horny vigor (or spiked punch) than pious reflection on the season.
+On two fine compilations, Making Spirits Bright (1998) and its subsequent upgrade, Christmas With Dino (2004), Martin sounds like he's having fun - more full of horny vigor (or spiked punch) than pious reflection on the season.
 Consequently, he captures the same sexy, silly, lubricious vibe that made him such a loveable cad onscreen.

 Making Spirits Bright and Christmas With Dino compile seasonal recordings from 1953 to 1966, including rare singles and selections from two Christmas albums for two different labels: A Winter Romance (Capitol, 1959) and The Dean Martin Christmas Album (Reprise, 1966).
 A Winter Romance (repackaged in 1965 as Holiday Cheer) is far the better of the two - a typically suave, sexy Martin LP - though it's as much a concept album about winter as a traditional Christmas album.
-Rather than blathering on about Santa and Frosty, most of the songs revolve, literally, around romance in winter - c.f.
-"Baby It's Cold Outside" and "I've Got My Love To Keep Me Warm."
-Rudolph, however, eventually pokes his red nose in....
+Rather than blathering on about Santa and Frosty, most of the songs revolve, literally, around romance in winter.
+Pay close attention to the lyrics of standout tracks like "Let It Snow," "Baby It's Cold Outside," and "I've Got My Love To Keep Me Warm."
+All have become celebrated Christmas standards, but Christmas is never mentioned.
+There is, on the other hand, plenty of sex.

-The Dean Martin Christmas Album was recorded after Dino switched to Reprise, a label founded by his Rat Pack peers.
-But, by the mid-60's Martin was moving rapidly towards the middle of the road like most old school vocalists.
-So, unlike A Winter Romance, Christmas Album is a traditional holiday offering - that is, it's a fairly dull affair with little to recommend it beyond Dino's customary croon.
-While most of its contents are found on Making Spirits Bright and Christmas With Dino, after a long wait it was reissued verbatim in 2013 for download and streaming, in 2017 on compact disc, and in 2020 on vinyl.
+The Dean Martin Christmas Album was recorded in 1966 after Dino switched to Reprise, a label founded by his Rat Pack peers.
+But, by that point, Martin was moving rapidly to the middle of the road like most old-school vocalists.
+So, unlike A Winter Romance, Christmas Album is a standard, traditional holiday offering - that is, a fairly dull affair with little to recommend it beyond Dino's customary, consummate croon.

-In any configuration, though, Dean Martin's Christmas music is required listening for all hipster geeks - so bottoms up! [top of page]
+In any configuration, however, Dean Martin's Christmas music is required listening for holiday hipsters.
+Bottoms up! [top of page]

 Albums